Clair Global: 1974 Clair S4 All-In-One full range speaker

 In 1974 Clair Brothers introduced their S4 all-in-one PA speaker.
 A radical departure from the different sized modular boxes generally used in large concert PA systems of the time.
 The S4 was a single box full range 4-way speaker weighing 425 lbs with integrated rigging hardware for suspending from the roof or superstructure of an auditorium or arena.
 The S4 measured 45 inches by 45 inches which allowed two cabinets to sit side by side in a semi-trailer truck.
 The S4 design was a system that included the S4 speakers, amplifier racks, flying hardware and cabling as an integrated package.

-The original S4 design was a 4-way system with two JBL K150 18 inch bass speakers, four JBL K110 10 inch midrange speakers, two JBL 2440 2 inch troat high frequency drivers coupled to JBL 2385 12 inch elliptical exponential horns (without the slant-plate acoustic lenses) and two JBL 2405 ultra-high frequency "slot" drivers.
+The original S4 design was a 4-way system with two JBL K150 18 inch bass speakers, four JBL K110 10 inch midrange speakers, two JBL 2440 2-inch throat high frequency drivers coupled to JBL 2385 12 inch elliptical exponential horns (without the slant-plate acoustic lenses) and two JBL 2405 ultra-high frequency "slot" drivers.
 The drivers were vertically aligned so they would acoustically couple with the cabinets above and below them.
 The driver selection evolved over time generally keeping with the all JBL design.

 The 4-way design used a 3-way active cross over with 200 Hz and 1,200 Hz crossover points initially powered by Phase Linear 700 amplifiers.
 A passive 7 kHz high frequency crossover between the JBL 2440 and JBL 2405 drivers was installed in the cabinet.
 Speaker cabinets were connected to the amplifier racks using custom large gauge multi pair cables with Cannon multi-pin connectors.

 The S-4 was used in large two dimension arrays.
 Typically six to ten or more columns of six or nine speakers closely arrayed.